Drunk Driving Accidents Are Different from the Average Accident

 Continue reading to learn why a drunk driving accident is different from your average car accident.
-If you have been injured in this or another type of accident, contact Greg Jackson Law at (817) 926-1003 now to find out how we can help protect your rights.
+If you have been injured in this or another type of accident, contact Greg Jackson Law at (817) 926-1003 now to find out how I can help protect your rights.

 DWI Requirements in Texas

 In order for a driver to be considered driving while intoxicated (DWI) in Texas, they must be above the legal intoxication limit.
 For most drivers over the age of 21, this limit is 0.08% BAC.
-However, for commercial drivers the limit is 0.04% BAC and underage drivers cannot legally drive with any alcohol in their system.
+However, for commercial drivers, the limit is 0.04% BAC and underage drivers cannot legally drive with any alcohol in their system.

 The Difference Between a Drunk Driving Accident and Your Average Accident

-A DWI accident is similar to other accidents in that serious injuries can be involved, your attorney will need to prove liability and negligence, and we will need to negotiate with the insurance provider to get a fair settlement.
+A DWI accident is similar to other accidents in that serious injuries can be involved, your attorney will need to prove liability and negligence, and I will need to negotiate with the insurance provider to get a fair settlement.
 However, this is where the similarities end.